sookinoby/generative-models/README.md

 errD_real = loss(output, real_label)
 ```

 In the next step, a random noise random_z is passed to the generator network to produce a random image.
-This image is then passed to the discriminator to classify it as real (1) or fake(0), thereby producing a loss, errD_fake.
-This errD_fake is high if the discriminator wrongly classifies the fake image (label 0) as true image image (label 1).
+This image is then passed to the discriminator to classify it as real (1) or fake(0), thereby creating a loss, errD_fake.
+This errD_fake is high if the discriminator wrongly classifies the fake image (label 0) as a true image (label 1).
 This errD_fake is back propagated to train the discriminator to classify the fake image as a fake image (label 0).
 This helps the discriminator to improve its accuracy.

  ```python
 #train with fake image, see what the discriminator predicts